-- Physical bullying is when a student uses physical force to hurt another student e.g. by hitting, pushing, shoving, kicking, taking a student's belongings or stealing their money. - Verbal bullying is when a student uses words, images or gestures to intimidate or humiliate another student e.g. by taunting, name-calling, teasing, put-downs, insults, threats and blackmail. - Relational bullying is when a student excludes or isolates another student e.g. through leaving them out, manipulating others against them, or spreading gossip or rumors. - Cyber bullying is when a student uses their cell-phone, text messages, emails, instant messaging, chats and websites (such as Facebook, Twitter, YouTube or Instagram) to bully another student in any of the ways described above.
+- Physical bullying is when a student uses physical force to hurt another student e.g. by hitting, pushing, shoving, kicking, taking a student's belongings or stealing their money. - Verbal bullying is when a student uses words, images or gestures to intimidate or humiliate another student e.g. by taunting, name-calling, teasing, put-downs, insults, threats and blackmail. - Relational bullying is when a student excludes or isolates another student e.g. through leaving them out, manipulating others against them, or spreading gossip or rumors. - Cyber bullying is when a student uses their cell-phone, text messages, emails, instant messaging, chats and websites (such as Group Texts, SnapChat or Instagram, YouTube, Zoom, Google Meet) to bully another student in any of the ways described above.